stenglein-lab/2019_Todos_Santos/exercises/mapping_assembly_exercise.md

   - For the Primary assembly file, use the .sam file you just downloaded.
   - For the Reference/consensus file, use the fasta formatted file for NC_007398 that you downloaded from Genbank.
 (Also here: [NC_007398.fasta](https://raw.githubusercontent.com/stenglein-lab/2018_Todos_Santos/master/exercises/NC_007398.fasta) )

-- Click 'Open Features'.
+- Click 'Import Features'.
 Open the .gff3 file you downloaded from Genbank earlier.
 (Also here: [NC_007398.gff3](https://raw.githubusercontent.com/stenglein-lab/2018_Todos_Santos/master/exercises/NC_007398.gff3) )

 Some questions to consider when viewing the alignment:
  - Is the coverage even across the mitochondrial genome?
 What is the average coverage?